 - LTE_PC5: This value is used to indicate that UE supports PC5 LTE RAT for V2X

-Communications

-over the PC5 reference point.
+Communications or A2X communications over the PC5 reference point

 - NR_PC5: This value is used to indicate that UE supports PC5 NR RAT for V2X communications

-over the PC5 reference point.
+or A2X communications over the PC5 reference point.

 - LTE_NR_PC5: This value is used to indicate that UE supports both PC5 LTE and NR RAT for

-V2X communications over the PC5 reference point.
+V2X communications or A2X communications over the PC5 reference point.

 ProSeCapability: